 At the office of Jeffrey J. Tibbs, DDS, we understand and appreciate the stressful and almost sneaky nature of dental emergencies in Winston-Salem, NC.
 One minute you're going through your tasks innocently, then the next minute, a throbbing tooth pain comes out of nowhere.
 Or maybe you're caught off guard by a sports injury, or perhaps you've noticed very unusual dental pain that doesn't feel right.

 There are many different masks that dental emergencies wear, but knowing you have a kind and compassionate emergency dentist on your side who will advocate for your oral health—no matter what time of day—can do a lot to make a stressful situation more manageable.

 Our Winston-Salem, NC dentist, Dr. Jeffrey J Tibbs, regularly makes room in his schedule for emergency patients.
 What if your emergency happens when our office is closed?
 We'll do our very best to see you that same day.

 Some dental emergencies, like a knocked-out tooth, can't wait a day.
 These time-sensitive emergencies need immediate attention.
-If you are in Winston-Salem, NC with a dental emergency and don't know where to turn, give us a call at (336) 765-7477—even if you're a new patient.
+If you are in Winston-Salem, NC with a dental emergency and don't know where to turn, give our 27103 dentist office a call at (336) 765-7477—even if you're a new patient.